EIM22SE/CS305_Project/README_mod.md

 - **Search Functionality**: Enables users to search for candidates based on name or skills.

-- **User -Friendly Interface**: Provides a simple command-line interface for interaction.
+- **User-Friendly Interface**: Provides a simple command-line interface for interaction.

 ## Versions